Eggless Coconut Sheet Cake

 Transfer the frosting to the cake and spread evenly over the top.
 Sprinkle the top with fine shredded coconut, you can do the whole top or just a boarder, whatever you prefer.

-eggless coconut sheet cake
+eggless coconut sheet cake with coconut buttercream on a marble counter.

 Can I make a smaller sheet cake?